LennaHammer/English/EVP/out/words_adverb.md

 ## 50. very ## adverb
 /ˈver.i/ very much
 [A1]to a large amount or degree
-- Thank you very much for the flowers!
+- `Thank you` very much for the flowers!
 - I like her very much.

 ## 51. well ## adverb
 /wel/ IN A GOOD WAY
 [A1]in a successful or satisfactory way
 - I thought the team played well.
-- He's doing very well in school.
+- He's `doing` very well in school.
 - The store sells well-made clothes.
-- They took two hours to discuss the plans and considered it time well spent.
+- They took two hours to discuss the plans and considered it time well `spent`.

 ## 52. well ## adverb
 /wel/ as well (as)
 [A1]in addition (to)
 - Are you going to invite Steve as well?
-- They have lived in the United States as well as Britain.
+- They have lived in the United States as well `as` Britain.

 ## 53. when ## adverb
 /wen/